How to Plan a Two-Week Southern U.S.A. Road Trip

 • Houston, Texas: Yes, the traffic is terrible.
 If you plant yourself in Eado, or East Downtown, you won’t have to do much driving.
 If you want to hit the road, it’s close to Galveston and the Texas Gulf Coast and Galveston Island State Park.

-• Little Rock, Arkansas: Come for Hot Springs National Park but stay for important stops like the Little Rock Central High School National Historic Site.
+• Little Rock, Arkansas: Come for nearby Hot Springs National Park and its historic bathhouses.
+Stay for important stops like the Little Rock Central High School National Historic Site.
 It’s one of the best guided tours in the country.

 • Lockhart, Texas: If you love barbecue, you should prioritize a trip to a town with some of the best barbecue in the country.
 We had a literal meat crawl during our own trip to Lockhart.
 We suffered some after, but it was still worth it.